PintoDrop/weather-/README.md

 ## Description

 For this assignment I was tasked with creating a weather application that allows the user to search by city to check the weather.
 Using the weather API I was able to have the user enter a location they wish to see.
 When the user has inputted the information then they are returned with the weather for that area.
-With the weather information the user is able to see the temperature, wind, huimidty, and an image of that location.
+With the weather information the user is able to see the temperature, wind, huimidty, and an image of the weather for that location.

 ## Usage